 Student “Rush” Discounts are available at the Civic Center Box Office one hour prior to a performance.
 A valid student ID must be presented to use this discount.
 One ticket per valid ID.

 We also offer a military ticket discount in gratitude to the men and women who serve in our military.
 Please be prepared to show a valid military ID.

 We appreciate our season ticket holders!
-You can view rates for season tickets here.
+We offer 2 different types of Season Packages.
+They are available usually May through February.
 Please call our Box Office at (405) 848-8637 for any questions.